 - Meet the SAA’s mission and values as determined by the Executive Director of the Student Activity Association or his/her designee.

-Note: Media outlets wishing to use UAS on campus may wish to contact University Relations for assistance in obtaining approval.
+Note: Media outlets wishing to use UAS on campus may wish to contact Marketing and Communications for assistance in obtaining approval.

 ESU’s Chief of Police or his/her designee will inform the requestor via email within 10 business days of receipt of Request to Operate a UAS of the approval or denial.